jovotech/jovo-templates/alexa/buttons/README.md

 * Defining the light effects of the buttons up to where the pre-defined events happen (i.e. setting up the gadget controller)
 * Reacting to Button presses (i.e. the events defined by the game engine)

-### Setting up the game engine
+### Setting up the Game Engine

 The details of how the code works can be found in the comments of `app.js`, and here's a general outline.
-Upon launching Skill, we define which button events we want to receive.
+Upon launching the Skill, we define which button events we want to receive.
 Technically, this means we have to set the input handler for the **game engine interface** using the `jovo.alexaSkill().gameEngine()` class.

 First, we define a **recognizer** to recognize one type of button event.
 In this template, we only have one recognizer `buttonDownRecognizer` to recognize when a button is pressed down: